RobMeades/moths/README.md

       - moth_id (UNSIGNED INT, link to the moth table row ID for this instance)
 ```

-You will notice that, in [schema](schema.sql), there are additional fields, all prefixed with `html_`:  these are required to support exporting the moth data to HTML pages that integrate with pre-existing HTML pages, see the description of `moths_export_html.py` below for more information.
+You will notice that, in [schema.sql](schema.sql), there are additional fields, all prefixed with `html_`:  these are required to support exporting the moth data to HTML pages that integrate with pre-existing HTML pages, see the description of `moths_export_html.py` below for more information.

 # Scripts
 There are two main Python scripts, both of which include command-line help, plus a `moths_common.py` for some stuff that is shared between them.